Ling1304/SRCNN-Implementation/README.md

 ## Project Status

 This project is currently ongoing.
-Contributions, suggestions, and feedback are welcome.
-Stay tuned for more updates as development continues!
+Suggestions, and feedback are welcome.
+Stay tuned for more updates!

 ---